amarkotic/SPM-Package-Update-Script/README.md

 # SPM-Package-Update-Script
-This script is used to automate version update in modularized iOS projects without having to worry if Xcode will interfere with the process.
+Automate Package version update in modularized iOS projects without having to worry if Xcode will interfere with the process.

 ## Table of contents
   * [Usecase](#usecase)